 As we are located in the San Francisco Bay Area—the center of major local, national, and international project management and construction activity—our Program is strongly interlinked with industry.
 Our class projects and research leverage the ability to go observe as well as study specific local and international projects.
 We draw on examples from commercial building-, industrial-, and heavy/civil construction throughout our curriculum.
 We also invite industry practitioners to present guest lectures describing industry challenges and solutions.
 In our industry speaker seminar (CE298 Seminar offered in Fall and Spring) we host presenters who work for owner organizations, general- or specialty contractors, start-ups and technology providers, industry associations, etc.

-E&PM graduate semester-long courses include two uniquely focused on Lean Construction (CE 268A Lean Construction Concepts and Methods, and CE 268B Lean Construction and Supply Chain Management offered in Spring 2022) as well as courses on Sustainability (CE 268E Civil Systems and the Environment), Project Controls (CE 268H Advanced Project Planning and Control), and Law (CE 268D Law for Engineers offered in Spring 2022).
-Our faculty also teach several undergraduate courses: CE166 Construction Engineering, CE167 Engineering Project Management, CE180 CEE Systems Design (offered in Spring 2022), and CE190 Special Topics in Heavy Civil Engineering (offered in Spring 2022).
-Many incoming students will likely already be familiar with the course material esp. of CE166 and CE167.
+E&PM graduate semester-long courses include two uniquely focused on Lean Construction (CE 268A Lean Construction Concepts and Methods, and CE 268B Lean Construction and Supply Chain Management) as well as courses on Sustainability (CE 268E Civil Systems and the Environment), Project Controls (CE 268H Advanced Project Planning and Control), and Law (CE 268D Law for Engineers).
+Our faculty also teach several undergraduate courses: CE166 Construction Engineering, CE167 Engineering Project Management, CE180 CEE Systems Design, and CE190 Special Topics in Heavy Civil Engineering.
+Many incoming students will likely already be familiar with the undergraduate course material esp. of CE166 and CE167.

 By judiciously choosing courses, students can meet MS Program requirements in E&PM while also pursuing an informal minor (e.g., in Structural Engineering, Mechanics of Materials), obtaining a Certificate in Engineering and Business for Sustainability or a Graduate Certificate in Applied Data Science, or earning a concurrent Master's degree offered by the school of Public Policy (MPP).
 See CEE Degrees.

 The E&PM Program offers a large array of financial aid opportunities.